Library Use Policy

 - Choose ICAirnet from the list of available wireless networks

 Desktop and laptop computers, printers and related networked equipment for word processing, multimedia development, web browsing, and other personal computing tasks are available only to Ithaca College students, faculty and staff.
 Use of the unsecured wireless network is available to guests.
 The all-college computer and network use policy outlines responsibilities of those who use the computer and networking facilities of the college.
 All users must abide by all college rules and policies, as well as local, state, and federal laws.

 Ithaca College policy specifically prohibits harassment, including sexual harassment, and applies to all public areas in the Library.
 Among other things, sexual harassment includes physical and expressive behavior of a sexual nature that creates an intimidating, hostile, or offensive educational environment that unreasonably interferes with an individual's ability to access library resources.
 If your work requires access to material that may fit this definition of sexual harassment, please speak to a library staff member.
-We will suggest options for viewing the materials in a less public area.
+We will suggest options for viewing the materials, such as using a privacy filter available from the Circulation Desk, or moving to a less public area.